 Whilst air conditioners can be necessary in the summer, you shouldn’t leave them on more than you need or have them set at too low a temperature.
 Just turning the air conditioner down by a few degrees has the potential to yield some big savings.
 It’s also worth considering whether it needs to be on all day or just at the hottest parts of the day.
 This could also vary depending on how hot it is; the UK summer is not the most reliable so this may be something you need to do at the start of each day.
 Alternatively, you could assign this role to one person in the workplace to avoid employee spats over temperature control.

 If your air conditioning isn’t working efficiently and has seen better days, it’s probably a clear sign that it needs replacing.
 At Heritage Heating and Cooling, we can provide you with air conditioning units that demonstrate the very latest in air conditioning technology.
 Contact us to find out more.

 We can also provide evaporative factory cooling.
-This system is one of the finest available for factory use, providing a low energy, eco-friendly, more efficient cooling solution.
+This system is one of the finest available for factory cooling use, providing a low energy, eco-friendly, more efficient cooling solution.
 It works to control the movement of air around large spaces, which is crucial for maintaining optimal working conditions.
-Contact us today for more information about any of our air conditioning solutions.
+Contact us today to speak to our industrial cooling experts about any of our air conditioning solutions.